 As technology evolves for the better, it continually shapes consumer habits.

 According to the latest study by Google, around 20% of US mobile search is now done through voice searches.

 It’s thus hard to argue that voice search could change the SEO industry quite dramatically in the coming years.

 To take advantage of the already existing opportunities (and future proof your ecommerce site) it’d be wise to consider optimizing for voice search.

 There are a number of ways to do this, but one central theme is considering question-based keywords.
 This stands to reason as people typically frame voice-queries in the form of a question.

 So start your keyword research on queries that start with who, what, when, where, why, and how.

-Considering they can all be easily avoided, there’s no excuse for letting your ecommerce site languish in the rankings.
+Considering these mistakes can all be easily avoided, there’s no excuse for not improving your SEO and content marketing and letting your e-commerce site languish in the rankings.

 Just follow the above tips for properly optimizing your site, and start reaping all of the benefits of an SEO-friendly online store!